exasim-project/FoamAdapter/README.md

 ## Structure

 The repository is structured in the following way:
-- src and include implement common functionality to copy data between OpenFOAM and NeoN
+- *src* and *include* implement common functionality to copy data between OpenFOAM and NeoN
-- tests demonstrating that FoamAdapter and OpenFOAM deliver identical results are provided by this repository in the test folder.
+- *tests* demonstrating that FoamAdapter and OpenFOAM deliver identical results are provided by this repository in the test folder.
-- examples provides examples of how FoamAdapter and FoamAdapter can be used for writing applications
+- *examples* provides examples of how FoamAdapter can be used for writing applications
-- tutorials provides tutorial cases which can be run like typical OpenFOAM cases
+- *tutorials** provides tutorial cases which can be run like typical OpenFOAM cases